BIOGRAPHY

 As a soloist he proposed with the following orchestras: Teatro Comunale of Bologna (Italy), Teatro Comunale G. Verdi of Trieste (Italy), Teatro Sociale of Rovigo (Italy), Orchestra Filarmonica of Bacau (Romania), Orchestra Camerata Almagro of Buenos Aires (Argentine), USP Filarmonica of Ribeirão Preto (Brazil), Orchestra Filarmonica de Gran Canaria (Spain).

-He represented Italy at six of the last editions of the World Tango Cumbre (Seville-Spain, Valparaiso-Chile, Bariloche-Argentine, Seinajoki-Finland, Zarate-Argentine, Melilla-Spain), at the 23rd Festival del Caribe - Fiesta del Fuego in Santiago and Guantanamo (Cuba), at the 23rd International Tango Festival in Granada (Spain), at the 3rd International Tango Festival in Barcelona (Spain '13), at three editions of Pourpre Périgord Jazz Festival in Bergerac (France), also performing on live at Argentine National Radio and other important music clubs in Buenos Aires, such as the Torquato Tasso cultural center, the Bebop Club, the Club Social Cambalache, the Clásica y Moderna and the Recoleta cultural center; he's participated at Metastasio Jazz in Prato (Italy) and on live at Italian National Radio, RAI Radio3 La stanza della musica and RAI Radio1 Brasil.
+He represented Italy at six of the last editions of the World Tango Cumbre (Seville-Spain, Valparaiso-Chile, Bariloche-Argentine, Seinajoki-Finland, Zarate-Argentine, Melilla-Spain);he was also a guest at the 23rd Festival del Caribe - Fiesta del Fuego in Santiago and Guantanamo (Cuba), at the 23rd International Tango Festival in Granada (Spain), at the 3rd International Tango Festival in Barcelona (Spain '13), in three editions of Pourpre Périgord Jazz Festival in Bergerac (France), at Metastasio Jazz in Prato (Italy) and on live at Italian National Radio, RAI Radio3 La stanza della musica and RAI Radio1 Brasil.

-He was interviewed many times by argentinean TV Solo Tango, the Argentine National Radio and La 2x4 Tango, also he's mentioned inside the Argentine magazines Fractura Expuesta, Diario Folk and into Tango's Dictionary of Catalunya (Casa America Catalunya).
+He was interviewed many times by argentinean TV Solo Tango, the Argentine National Radio, Radio La 2x4 Tango and for Argentine magazines Fractura Expuesta and Diario Folk; also he's mentioned inside the Tango's Dictionary of Catalunya (Casa America Catalunya-Barcelona).

 He is regularly invited as a teacher Board in masterclasses or as a concert soloist in festivals in Europe and America; in Spain at the Conservatory of Music of Albacete, Jaén, Lliría, Seville and Valencia; in Netherlands at the Conservatory of Music of Utrecht; in Brazil in the USP and UNAERP Universities of Ribeirão Preto (São Paulo) and EMAC-UFG of Goiânia (Goiás); in Argentine at the Superior Conservatory of Music Manuel De Falla of Buenos Aires.